 Do you have a question?
 Reach out, we can help.

-Regional Hospice and Palliative Care provides medical and emotional care and support to not only our New Fairfield patients, but their families as well.
+Regional Hospice provides medical and emotional care and support to not only our New Fairfield patients, but their families as well.
 It is our goal to treat your loved one with respect and dignity while they live out their remaining time with us here.

 We are proud to assist our patients and provide them with only the best care, and can now do so in Connecticut’s only state-of-the-art private suite hospice center.
 At Center for Comfort Care and Healing in CT our patients and families can further experience top medical care and support.